ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/php.md

 [Microsoft Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx)

-Once this has been downloaded, please open the file. you will now be presented with the web platform installer,please select products from the menu on the top banner, then select Frameworks from the left hand side of the window
-You will now be shown a list of available IIS modules including php as below.
+Once this has been downloaded, please open the file. you will now be presented with the web platform installer, please select products from the menu on the top banner, then select Frameworks from the left hand side of the window.
+You will now be shown a list of available IIS modules including PHP as below.

 ![Web Platform Installer](files/phpinstall/frameworkselection.PNG)